emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 8. Configure the data-sending method for the Sink, including:

    - **Kafka Topic**: Enter `testtopic-in`.
-Starting from EMQX v5.7.2, this field also supports dynamically generating topics.
-Refer to [Configure Kafka Dynamic Topics](#configure-kafka-dynamic-topics) for details.
+Starting from EMQX v5.7.2, this field also supports dynamic topics configuration.
+Refer to [Kafka Dynamic Topics](#kafka-dynamic-topics) for details.

    - **Kafka Headers**: Enter metadata or context information related to Kafka messages (optional).
 The value of the placeholder must be an object.
 You can choose the encoding type for the header value from the **Kafka Header Value Encod Type** dropdown list.
 You can also add more key-value pairs by clicking **Add**.